bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_20_Use_Message_Queues.md

 $ mvn clean verify
 $ cf push -n bulletinboard-statistics-d012345
 ```
-- Whenever you request an advertisment the statistics service should increase the counter for the same.
+- Whenever you request an advertisment the Statistics Service should increase the counter for the same.
 To test this interaction you can call in the browser for example [bulletinboard-statistics-d012345.cfapps.sap.hana.ondemand.com/api/v1.0/statistics/1](https://bulletinboard-statistics-d012345.cfapps.sap.hana.ondemand.com/api/v1.0/statistics/1) - where "1" is the advertisment ID.

 ## [Optional] Step 9: Use Hystrix